ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 </script>

 ## Run the Application on the Board
-From the remote session (Command Prompt or Terminal), execute the following command in the application directory (remember, using `.` will tell node.exe to execute the JavaScript file references in the `main` property of the package.json file):
+From the remote session (Command Prompt or Terminal), execute the following command in the application directory (remember, using `.` will tell node.exe to execute the JavaScript file referenced in the `main` property of the package.json file):

 {% highlight text %}
 node .